 - why they think the tests and treatment may help you

 - what the risks and side effects may be

-Before agreeing to any immunological treatment, it is important to talk through all these topics with your clinic as well as with your GP.
+Before agreeing to any immunological treatment, it is important to talk through all these topics with your clinic.
 You also need to have had an opportunity to weigh up all the issues, and you should feel happy with your decision.